personafm/first-contribution/README.md

 ## Make necessary changes and commit those changes

-Now open `contributors.md` file in a text editor, and add your Github username to the end of it, on a new line
+Now open `contributors.md` (all lowercase) in a text editor, and add your Github username to the end of it, on a new line.

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />